cscorley/dissertation/chapters/1_introduction/2_motivation.md

 The key intuition to this approach is that a topic model algorithm such as latent Dirichlet allocation can *infer* any given document's topic proportions regardless of the documents used to train the model.
-That is, we can train a model a corpus of changesets and infer the topics of an entirely different corpus (e.g., source code entities).
+That is, I can train a model a corpus of changesets and infer the topics of an entirely different corpus (e.g., source code entities).
 Further, now that topic modeling algorithms are online [@Hoffman-etal_2010; @Rehurek_2011], the model can be